-In December 2006 and in February 2007, our board of directors undertook reviews of the independence of the directors and considered whether any director had a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
-As a result of this review, our board of directors determined that Dr. Lawrence W. Greer and Martin E. Cearnal were "independent" as defined under applicable National Association of Securities Dealers Automated Quotation System, or NASDAQ, rules and SEC rules and regulations.
-Effective July 2008, we appointed Martin E. Cearnal as our Senior Vice President, Commercial Development.
-Our board of directors will reassess the independence of our directors as a result of this change.
-Thomas R. Lawrence is eligible to be considered independent subject to the board's review.
+In July 2009, our board of directors undertook a review of the independence of the directors and considered whether any director had a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
+As a result of this review, our board of directors determined that Dr. Lawrence W. Greer and Thomas R. Lawrence were "independent" as defined under applicable National Association of Securities Dealers Automated Quotation System, or NASDAQ, rules and SEC rules and regulations.
 We expect that a majority of our board will be independent within a year following this offering as required by the Sarbanes-Oxley Act of 2002, SEC rules and regulations and NASDAQ rules.